 One of the first things you must do before getting a CPAP machine is to consult a specialist such as an ear, nose, and throat (ENT) doctor.
 Aside from providing the prescription needed to acquire these devices, your doctor may also give recommendations on the most trusted brands and the measurements or specifications that best suit you.
 Moreover, a specialist can help you determine how severe your sleep apnea is and which treatments you can combine with CPAP therapy.

-Before getting a medical device, it would be ideal to do your due diligence and research the CPAP brands you intend to acquire.
+Before getting a medical device, it would be ideal to do your due diligence and research the CPAP brands you intend to acquire or CPAP suppliers like CPAP Direct.
 Make sure to carefully scrutinize the product’s history, design, and manufacturing aspects to see if the brand is not associated with various side effects and health risks.

 Because CPAP machines are being used every day, they require frequent cleaning and sanitation.
 Essentially, your CPAP device’s tubing, mask, and other components are constantly catching and delivering air into your lungs.
 When not properly cleaned, your device might cause coughs, congestion, and other respiratory ailments.
 Medical experts highly recommended cleaning the device daily to prevent contaminants such as dust, mould, debris, and mould.
 At most, you should make sure that the machine is being cleaned weekly.